 Additional considerations

-Use solar energy to power your event by renting the solar power trailer from the Minnesota Renewable Energy Society.
+Use solar energy to power your event by renting the solar power trailer from the Minnesota Renewable Energy Society or mobile solar equipment from Rent Solar.

 Include information about transit and biking options to get to the event.
 Also encourage attendees to carpool.